-Your Eagle BridgeTM trailer is coated with a high-performance polyurethane paint.
+Your EAGLE BRIDGE® trailer is coated with a high-performance polyurethane paint.
 This paint is designed to give you durable performance in the rugged environments encountered by your trailer.

 The best way to preserve the finish on your trailer and help prevent corrosion is to wash it regularly.
 This is particularly important after it has been used around road salt or other ice melting agents, road oil or tar, or any other corrosive material.
 Use warm water with a mild detergent and allow the trailer to air dry.
-Use of abrasive or caustic cleaning agents will void the paint warranty.
-Hauling corrosive products such as salts and fertilizers will also void the paint warranty.
+The use of abrasive or caustic cleaning agents may result in deterioration of the paint.
+Hauling corrosive products such as salts and fertilizers will also cause paint deterioration.